 - Divide and replant clumping perennials.
-Work in E.B.
-Stone Sure Start fertilizer when replanting.
+Work in Dr. Earth Root Zone Starter Fertilizer when replanting.

 - Plant cool-season veggies now including onions, shallots, and garlic.
 Some veggies that can be planted now include peas and sugar snap peas.
 All lettuces and salad greens grow best at this time of year.
 All members of the Cole family including broccoli, cabbages, and cauliflower as well as root crops including beets, rutabagas, and carrots.
 Try cool-season tomatoes such as ‘Oregon Spring,’ ‘Stupice’

 - Reduce water for deciduous fruit trees, doing this allows them to go dormant.